Survival (TV series): Notable films

-Former game warden turned film-maker, Simon Trevor, produced a number of award-winning films for Survival during a 30-year association with the series.
+Former game warden turned filmmaker, Simon Trevor, produced a number of award-winning films for Survival during a 30-year association with the series.
 Several of his films were shot in and around Kenya's Tsavo National Park, where he has his home, and featured the ongoing struggle faced by the park's animals, especially elephants, to survive in the face of natural and man-made threats.
 His film about the work of Daphne Sheldrick, widow of Tsavo's first warden, was the heart-warming story of her efforts to save orphaned elephants and other animals.
 Together They Stand was an intimate portrait of the African dwarf mongoose and was Survival's first Golden Panda winner at the Wildscreen film festival.
 Trevor later highlighted renewed threats to the elephant population from poaching and culling in Elephants of Tsavo: Love and Betrayal, an account drawing on his film record of Tsavo's wildlife shot over three decades.
 Hell or High Water showed what happened to animals and their habitats when Tanzania's Great Ruaha River ran dry for the first time in living memory, and then torrential rains transformed the river into a torrent.
 Trevor, who also directed and filmed wildlife sequences for Hollywood movies including Out of Africa and Gorillas in the Mist, subsequently set up the African Environmental Film Foundation to produce educational films for Africans on environmental issues.